 Around 18 months ago, Rolex's "cheaper" brand Tudor has unveiled its Heritage Chronograph (Ref.
 70330) that paid tribute to the legendary Tudor Oysterdate from the 1970s.
 The resemblance between the original and the reissue was, well, a little less than obvious, so, learning on past mistakes the brand decided to offer this new Tudor Heritage Chrono Blue featuring styling that makes it look almost like a faithful recreation of the old "Montecarlo" version of the same Oysterdate range.

 The dressy 2013 Certina DS Powermatic 80 (ref.
 C026.407.16.087.01) is destined to compete with the recently presented Tissot Luxury Automatic collection.
-Powered by the same new Caliber ETA CO7.111 (also dubbed as Powermatic 80) self-winding movement, this one features a similar dial layout and boasts the same impressive power reserve of whole 80 hours.
+Powered by the same self-winding Caliber ETA CO7.111 (also dubbed as Powermatic 80), this one features a similar dial layout and boasts the same impressive power reserve of whole 80 hours.

 Presented in a lightweight titanium body, the Technomarine BlackReef Ti Ultimate features a highly reliable automatic movement and is adorned with whole 54 precious stones covering its unidirectionally rotating bezel.
 In case you wonder, yes: those clear white, jet-black, and shiny yellow crystals are in fact real baguette-cut diamonds that also happen to work as markers on the diving scale.
 And, yes: with its water resistance rating of 50 ATM, this is an actual diver although using it as such would be utterly crazy.
 And, yes: so far, this is the most bizarre diver that we have seen among this year's premieres.